 According to an article published in the International Journal of General Medicine, nearly 70% of seniors fear falling again after experiencing their first fall.
 Consequently, half of seniors will reduce their physical activity because they’re afraid of a worse consequential fall.
 The inactivity will lead to a host of other problems, both emotional and physical.
 Feelings of helplessness, loneliness, and being home bound can quickly cause a senior’s health to decline.

 Ultimately, statistics reveal that 20 to 30% of seniors die within a year after a hip fracture.
 Although their hip injury may not be the direct cause of their death, inactivity leads to adverse effects, leading to death.

 What Can We Do?

-If you are a senior, you may have multiple medical issues.
+If you have multiple medical issues, there are options available for help on demand.
 While your cell phone is an excellent tool for helping you keep in touch with your loved ones in case of an emergency, you can’t rely on this device entirely.
 For instance, if your phone battery is dying or it’s out of reach in the other room, you will not be able to call for help in case of a fall and serious injury.

 For that reason, having a medical alert device such as a Senior Safety Pendant is the best way to guarantee complete peace of mind for you and your family.
 The lightweight emergency pendant is easy to carry and easily fits your pocket, wrist, or even your belt clip.
 Some seniors wear the pendant like a necklace to quickly push the buttons when they fall and need help.